-We all know how time-consuming cover letters can be.
+We all know how time-consuming they can be to put together.
 After all, every application requires a uniquely tailored approach for each company.
 While it might seem a tedious task, getting it right is essential.

 Still not convinced?
-Don’t worry – we’ll explain this in more detail below.
+Don’t worry – we’ll explain how to do it in more detail below.

 Research is key

-While not very exciting, research is essential when writing a cover letter.
-It’s also an important part of the overall job hunting process.
-Before you even pick up the pen (or keyboard), make sure you’ve done some detailed research first.
+While not very exciting, research is essential when you start to write a cover letter.
+It’s also an important part of the overall job-hunting process.
+Before you even start typing, make sure you’ve done some detailed research first.
 Think about the following before writing:

-- Who are you addressing your cover letter to?
+- Who are you addressing your letter to?

 - What does the job description say – does it mention any particular skills or experience?